 These balls only use 5 ingredients!
 That's it!
 You will need the following ingredients:

-- If you decide to add these into your chocolate balls, I would add about 1/4 cup!
+If you decide to add these ingredients to your chocolate balls, I would add about ¼ cup of each!

 - whole semi-sweet dark chocolate chips